-That the project, or work plan, be defined well in advance of registration deadlines and be acceptable to the student, the faculty supervisor, internship mentor, and the internship coordinator.
+- That the project, or work plan, is well-defined in advance of registration deadlines and be acceptable to the student, the faculty supervisor, internship mentor, and the internship coordinator.

 Okay, so what do I do exactly?

-If you select an established internship site, and if approved by your faculty supervisor, you will:
+If you select an established internship site, and if approved by your faculty supervisor, you will need to:

-If you select an internship site which has not been established, and if approved by your faculty supervisor, your will:
+If you select an internship site which has not been established, and if approved by your faculty supervisor, you will need to: